 Self-employment is possible for individuals with several years' relevant experience.

-Jobs are advertised online, by careers services and recruitment agencies, and in local/national newspapers and specialist publications including Computing and TARGETjobs IT & Technology.
+Jobs are advertised online, by careers services and by specialist recruitment agencies.

 Arts and humanities graduates (with 2.1 degrees) should be able to demonstrate their interest in computers and IT, and a postgraduate IT conversion course can be useful.
 Employers often require candidates to meet high standards in programming aptitude tests.

 - Strong analytical skills